QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

 ## Instantiate your ViewModel

-You can't do it by calling the constructor, otherwise it won't be a singleton <small>(unique instance)</small>.
+You can't do it by calling the constructor, otherwise, it won't be a singleton <small>(unique instance)</small>.

 <div class="row row-cols-md-2"><div>